maf1a/go-mail/README.md

 - Impl support for multiple recipients.
 - // BCC support
 - make logger injectable and do not log by default, thus maybe use a dummy logger

+- implement TLS support without StartTLS
+- impl option to enforce use of STARTTLS?